 Further, 40 ships are in various stages of construction at different Indian Shipyards and 16 advanced light helicopters are under production at Hindustan Aeronautics Limited, Bengaluru, which will provide added strength to the surveillance capabilities of ICG to deal with the ever-dynamic maritime challenges.

 Achievements of ICG

-The real time information sharing, close coordination and understanding between ICG and other international agencies has been the key success of these operations.
+The real-time information sharing, close coordination and understanding between ICG and other international agencies have been the key success of these operations.

-Hawk eye vigil of the Indian EEZ has ensured seizure of Rs 2,000 crore contraband, detainment of 30 foreign fishing vessels with 119 miscreants for fishing illegally in Indian waters during the same period.
+Hawkeye vigil of the Indian EEZ has ensured seizure of Rs 2,000 crore contraband, and detainment of 30 foreign fishing vessels with 119 miscreants for fishing illegally in Indian waters during the same period.